Ciske the Rat (1955 film)

 Ciske the Rat (Ciske de Rat) is a 1955 Dutch drama film directed by Wolfgang Staudte, based on the Ciske trilogy by Piet Bakker.
 The film was remade in 1984 and turned into a popular musical in 2007.

 With 2,433,000 viewers it was the most popular Dutch film of all-time until surpassed a few years later by Fanfare.
 The film was shown at the Venice Film Festival, where it won a Silver Lion of San Marco.
 It has also received an honorable mention from the Office Catholique Internationale du Cinéma.

 A German version has been made with other actors, titled Ciske: Ein Kind braucht Liebe (Ciske: A Child Needs Love).

 Plot

 The story is set in the Amsterdam of the 30s, and told from the perspective of a teacher named Bruis.
 The narrative is centered around Cis Vrijmoeth, an oaf who never sees his father, because he is a sailor, and who is neglected by his mother.
 Time after time he is expelled from school.
 Only teacher Bruis can really handle and restrain the boy.
-In an fit of rage and fear, Ciske kills his mother with a knife and is sent to a youth detention center.
+In n fit of rage and fear, Ciske kills his mother with a knife and is sent to a youth detention center.
 In the end, his father returns from the sea and decides to take care of him, together with his wife Aunt Jans.